KRIISHSHARMA/network-psk/README.md

 # network-psk
-- USE THE BASH SCRIPT
+- DOWNLOAD THE BASH SCRIPT
 - INSTALL SCRIPT THEN TYPE IN TERMINAL :
 ``` sh
 bash net-psk.sh